labex-labs/open-source-labs/python/python-mastery/lab-ex8-3-set-up-processing-pipelines/en/step2.md

 # Creating Coroutine Pipeline Components

-In this step, we'll create more specialized coroutines that process stock data.
-Each coroutine will perform a specific task in our processing pipeline.
+In this step, we're going to create more specialized coroutines for processing stock data.
+A coroutine is a special type of function that can pause and resume its execution, which is very useful for building data processing pipelines.
+Each coroutine we create will perform a specific task in our overall processing pipeline.

-1. Create a new file named `coticker.py` in the `/home/labex/project` directory.
+1. First, you need to create a new file.
+Navigate to the `/home/labex/project` directory and create a file named `coticker.py`.
+This file will hold all the code for our coroutine - based data processing.

-2. First, add the following code to import necessary modules and define the basic structure:
+2. Now, let's start writing code in the `coticker.py` file.
+We'll first import the necessary modules and define the basic structure.
+Modules are pre - written code libraries that provide useful functions and classes.
+The following code does just that:

 ```python
 # coticker.py